-In accordance with FASB ASC Topic 480, "Distinguishing Liabilities from Equity (ASC 480)", preferred stock issued with redemption provisions that are outside of the control of the Company or that contain certain redemption rights in a deemed liquidation event is required to be presented outside of Stockholders' Equity (Deficit) on the face of the Consolidated Balance Sheets.
-The Company's Redeemable Series E Convertible Preferred Stock (the "Series E") contained redemption provisions that required it to be presented outside of Stockholders' Equity (Deficit).
-The Company's Convertible Series F Preferred Stock (the "Series F") contained redemption provisions that required it to be presented within Stockholders' Equity (Deficit).
+In accordance with FASB ASC Topic 480, "Distinguishing Liabilities from Equity (ASC 480)", preferred stock issued with redemption provisions that are outside of the control of the Company or that contain certain redemption rights in a deemed liquidation event is required to be presented outside of Stockholders' Equity on the face of the Consolidated Balance Sheets.
+The Company's Convertible Series F Preferred Stock (the "Series F") contained redemption provisions that required it to be presented within Stockholders' Equity.